DrSmithFr/DrSmithFr.github.io/_posts/2024-03-25-git-formation.md

 - Always commit check code (PSR-2, PHPmd), or your pull request may be decline.
 - Commit every hours (or more), with correct and understandable messages.
 - Push your branch after each commit.
-- Once finish, go on bitbucket and make your pull request to `develop`
+- Once finish, go on bitbucket and make your pull request to `dev`
 - (optional) Correct your pull request according to the review
-- Once the pull request is approved and merged you can pull `develop`.
+- Once the pull request is approved and merged you can pull `dev`.

 And last but not least: Your commit message should describe what the commit, when applied, does to the code – not what you did to the code.